top of page

 Colo-State-Pen: 18456: A Dark Miscellany

-W.K.
-Stratton's 'Colo--State--Pen: 18456, A Dark Miscellany' is volume three in the Dreaming Sam Peckinpah Quintet (earlier entries are 'Dreaming Sam Peckinpah' and 'Ranchero Ford/Dying in Red Dirt Country').
-The poems and prose deal with pain, sorrow, regret, disillusion, history, family breakdown, and Western landscapes.
+'Colo--State--Pen: 18456, A Dark Miscellany' is Vol. 3 in the Dreaming Sam Peckinpah Quintet.
+(Earlier entries are 'Dreaming Sam Peckinpah' and 'Ranchero Ford/Dying in Red Dirt Country'.)
+These poems and prose deal with pain, sorrow, regret, disillusion, history, family breakdown, and Western landscapes.